Hydrocortisone: Medical uses

 Hydrocortisone is the pharmaceutical term for cortisol used in oral administration, intravenous injection, or topical application.
 It is used as an immunosuppressive drug, given by injection in the treatment of severe allergic reactions such as anaphylaxis and angioedema, in place of prednisolone in patients needing steroid treatment but unable to take oral medication, and perioperatively in patients on long-term steroid treatment to prevent an adrenal crisis.
 It may also be injected into inflamed joints resulting from diseases such as gout.

-It may be used topically for allergic rashes, eczema, psoriasis, itching and other inflammatory skin conditions.
+It may be used topically for allergic rashes, eczema, psoriasis, itching, and other inflammatory skin conditions.
 Topical hydrocortisone creams and ointments are available in most countries without prescription in strengths ranging from 0.05% to 2.5% (depending on local regulations) with stronger forms available by prescription only.

+It may also be used rectally in suppositories to relieve the swelling, itch, and irritation in hemorrhoids.

+It may be used as an acetate form (hydrocortisone acetate), which has slightly different pharmacokinetics and pharmacodynamics.

 Pharmacology

 Pharmacodynamics

 Hydrocortisone is a corticosteroid, acting specifically as both a glucocorticoid and as a mineralocorticoid.
 That is, it is an agonist of the glucocorticoid and mineralocorticoid receptors.